 Can I use canned or soaked chickpeas in place of chickpea flour?

-- No. Hydrated chickpeas taste and behave very differently from the flour and can’t be interchanged with chickpea flour recipes without changing a lot of other things as well.
+- No. Hydrated chickpeas taste and behave very differently from the flour.
+You cannot interchange chickpea flour recipes with whole chickpeas without changing a lot of other things as well.

 DO NOT TASTE THIS BATTER BEFORE COOKING